-THE 2018 MAKERS
+THE 2019 MAKERS

 Barry Buckle is an instructor and freelance Fashion Designer.
 He was taught to sew by his mother, a long-time seamstress.
 After studying at Memorial University for a while, he decided to make his love of sewing and clothing design a full time career, and moved to Montreal where he studied and graduated with a degree in fashion design and illustration.
 After working in the fashion industry for a few years he went on to earn a diploma in pattern-making and fashion design from Holland College in PEI.
 Inspiration comes from things he sees.
 Instead of following direct trends, he likes to take aspects of each of them and combine them into something unique, but still fashionable.
-He also finds himself inspired by his students, at the College of the North Atlantic.
+He also finds himself inspired by his students.
 “They’re new and they’re fresh and they’ve got so many ideas.
 You learn as much from them as they do from you, only in different ways.”
 Buckle creates custom outfits for people looking for unique pieces, or costume for productions by theatre companies.
 He has participated in hundreds of fashion, film and theatre events, through charity support and professionally

-Michael has been creating metal for the over 15 years.
+Michael Harlick has been creating metal for the over 15 years.
 Most of this time has been in the creation of fine one-of-a-kind silver jewellery.
-For the past three years, Mike has been spending more of his time at the forge, hammering metal into fine edged blades.
-His knife handles are created with caribou and moose antler with many being inlaid with precious metal and local gemstones that he has cut and polished in his studio.
+For the past 4 years, Mike has been spending more of his time at the forge, hammering metal into fine edged blades.
+His knife handles are created with caribou and moose antler with many being inlayed with precious metal and local gemstones that he has cut and polished in his studio.
 Michael often shapes the knife pommels into sculptural forms that are inspired by natural elements found in Newfoundland and Labrador's boreal forest and peat bogs that surround his studio.
 Michael's goal is for each piece that he creates is for it to be as beautiful as it is functional.

-I am an aspiring artist from the rocks and marshes of the Burin Peninsula.
+I am an artist from the rocks and marshes of the Burin Peninsula.
 In my current work I am trying to focus on local themes, be it the hidden graffiti of St. John's, the urban wildlife, abandoned structures or even the colours of the buildings against the rocks.
 My clothing line is organic and untamed.I believe using traditional, natural and locally sourced fabrics is important to our culture (seal, fox, rabbit fur) and wellbeing.
 Faux furs and leathers are non-renewable products which do not last over time and create waste in landfills.
 A real fur, leather, silk or quality cotton fabric will last for generations if well cared for.
 Comfort and ease of movement are also important, as seen in my flowing dresses and casual outerwear.
-Instagram

 Blaine Myles is a languages teacher, and visual artist based in Newfoundland and Labrador.
 Having previously been best known for his ink sketching, Myles’ most recent works are predominantly of mixed media.
 Since 2015, Blaine has achieved particular attention for his works pairing graphic design with natural elements of flora and fauna: plant matter, stone, sealskin and so forth.
 The subject matter of his pieces speaks to the rich visual landscapes of Newfoundland and Labrador, with the natural elements of their construction anchoring their larger, and intrinsic “sense of place”.